jaubin/gojulutils/README.md

 * safetools : a collection of tools which solve some safety issues with the standard Java library such as unboxing and so on.

+# Remarks

+* All classes in this project have their name prefixed with Gojul.
+The goal is not to put a trademark, but instead to avoid naming collisions with the rest of your project libraries (and even your project classes).